How to Choose the Right Backpack for Your Adventure

 Test at Home

-Pack it fully, put it on, and walk for 30+ minutes.
-Any hotspots, pinching, or awkward pulls?
-Re-evaluate the size or shape.
+Pack it fully, put it on, and walk for at least 30 minutes.
+If you feel pinching, imbalance, or shoulder strain, re-evaluate the size or model.
+A pack should feel like part of your body, not a burden.

 Recommended Brands for Long Hikes